 Coordinated response of all attack surfaces.
-As it was mentioned above, it is pretty important to have the simultaneous response of all elements of the system during the attack.
-This capability must be provided by the EDR system - by default or after the specific setup.
+As mentioned above, responding simultaneously to all system elements during the attack is important.
+The EDR system must provide this capability by default or after the specific setup.

 Cloud-based management of the system.
-EDR solutions must be controllable from the remote position, to be able to counteract the attack and analyse the situation from any place and at any time.
+EDR solutions must be controllable from the remote position to counteract the attack and analyze the situation from any place and at any time.
 As statistics say, most of the cyberattacks happen after hours - when no one supposedly keeps an eye on the corporate network.

 Highest protection rates.
-What is the need to have an expensive and hard-to-setup security system, if it is not able to counteract the modern threats?
+What is the need to have an expensive and hard-to-setup security system if it cannot counteract modern threats?
 That is a rhetorical question.
-The protection in endpoint security solutions must rely on heuristic and database-backed detection mechanisms, and possibly on neural networks.
+The protection in endpoint security solutions must rely on heuristic and database-backed detection mechanisms and possibly on neural networks.
 Organisations like AV-Comparatives test the available solutions regularly and therefore publish their own rating for each EDR system.

 Which threats EDR is aiming at?

-Endpoint detection systems are capable of detecting and removing any kind of threat - that is for what you pay money for.
+Endpoint detection systems are capable of detecting and removing any threat - that is for what you pay money for.
 From the most simple adware to obfuscated spyware or backdoor malware, it can stop any of these things.
-However, it has a significant difference in the way to understand that the attack is happening.
+However, it significantly differs in understanding that the attack is happening.
 Corporations are rarely attacked to inject adware or some other "light" virus - they usually receive ransomware or other nasty things.
 And the way EDR stops it is different from solely database-backed detection or heuristic scanning.

 Is EDR worth it?

 When you have a small company - for example, a chain of bakeries in your city/county, the price/profit ratio of purchasing the EDR for you is too low.
-You do not have so many computers and servers to protect with a high-end solution, and your data as well as activity is not a point of interest for cybercriminals.
-Sure, hoping that you will not be struck does not mean you will never be struck.
-But still, objectification of your needs is a very important thing when it comes to large expenses.
+You do not have so many computers and servers to protect with a high-end solution, and your data and activity are not a point of interest for cybercriminals.
+Hoping you will not be struck does not mean you will never be struck.
+But still, objectification of your needs is an essential thing when it comes to large expenses.

 Even small companies may be in the sight of fraudsters.
-Accounting and clearing firms, that may cooperate with regional banks and small brokerage firms, have a lot of sensitive info passing through their storages.
-Same thing is for clinics, local governmental agencies and bank branches.
+Accounting and clearing firms that may cooperate with regional banks and small brokerage firms have sensitive info passing through their storage.
+The same thing is for clinics, local governmental agencies, and bank branches.
 Some ransomware groups agreed to avoid attacking critical infrastructure companies, government agencies, medical and educational institutions.
 But it never means that you are in 100% safe - even some of the biggest groups chose to ignore these “ethical hacking” rules.